Daniel-KM/Omeka-S-module-DerivativeMedia/README.md

 > than the previous repository.__

-[Derivative Media] is a module for [Omeka S] that optimizes files for the web: it creates derivative files from audio, video and pdf files that are streamable and linearized (can be rendered before full loading), generally smaller for the same quality, adapted for mobile or desktop, sized for slow or big connection, and cross-browser compatible, including Safari.
+[Derivative Media] is a module for [Omeka S] that optimizes files for the web: it creates derivative files from audio and video files adapted for mobile or desktop, streamable, sized for slow or big connection, and cross-browser compatible,  including Safari.
 Multiple derivative files can be created for each file.
 It works the same way Omeka does for images (large, medium and square thumbnails).

+At item level, some more formats are supported:
+- `alto`: Xml format for OCR.
+When alto is available by page, a single xml may be created.
+It is useful for the module [Iiif Search], because the search can be done quicker on a single file.
+- `iiif/2` and `iiif/3`: Allow to cache [IIIF] manifests (v2 and v3) for items
+  with many medias or many visitors, so it can be used by module [Iiif Server] or any other external Iiif viewer.
+- `text`: If text files are attached to the item, they can be gathered in a single one.
+- `text`: If text is available in media values "extracttext:extracted_text", they can be gathered in a single one.
+- `pdf`: concatenate all images in a single pdf file (require ImageMagick).
+- `zip`: zip all files.
+- `zip media`: zip all media files (audio, video, images).
+- `zip other`: zip all other files.

 The conversion uses [ffmpeg] and [ghostscript], two command-line tools that are generally installed by default on most servers.
 The commands are customizable.

-The process on pdf is currently not supported.
+The process on pdf is currently not supported, but in a future version it will make them streamable and linearized (can be rendered before full loading), generally smaller for the same quality.

 Installation